hakobtp/blog/math/geometry/1/1_The_Pythagorean_Theorem.md

 # The Pythagorean Theorem

 The **Pythagorean Theorem** is one of the most famous results in mathematics.
-It relates the three sides of a rightangled triangle.
+It relates the three sides of a right-angled triangle.
 In this post, we will:

 1. State the theorem
 2. Illustrate it with diagrams